StudioTax Review 2024

 Verification of data

-Once you have entered the above details, the software does your tax return and displays the summary on the lower left hand side (Summary section).
-You can view your total, net and taxable incomes, net federal and net provincial taxes, total payable, total tax deducted (from your T4), and refund or balance owing.
+Once you have entered the above details, the software does your tax return and displays the summary on the left-hand side (Summary section).
+You can view your total, net, and taxable incomes, net federal and net provincial taxes, total payable, total tax deducted (from your T4), and refund or balance owing.

 Filing